MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/7-summary.md

 And look out for additional Learn modules on IoT Hub.

-To complete this module, and earn the reward, pass a final knowledge check.
+To earn your rewards, pass a final knowledge check.